 - Putting it all together

-To make your technical authoring training as affordable as possible, we offer:
+To make your technical writing training as affordable as possible, we offer:

-- A range of training discounts on our scheduled (public) technical authoring training courses.
+- A range of training discounts on our scheduled technical writing training courses.

-- A price guarantee that you won’t get technical authoring training for less.
+- A price guarantee that you won’t get technical writing training for less.